krhancoc/progbg/README.md

 ------------
 Graphs are saved by default in the `graphs` directory of the current working directory.

-By passing the argument `-p PORT` to `progbe`, this will expose figures and graphs to be viewed by your browser at `http://localhost:PORT`
+By passing the argument `-p PORT` to `progbg`, this will expose figures and graphs to be viewed by your browser at `http://localhost:PORT`

 Author